Vanglant/van-node-starter/README.md

 # van-node-starter
-Starter Typescript Node project, including reload on change using Nodemon/TS-Node, easy debug with VSCode and testing with Jest.
+Starter Typescript Node project, including reload on change using Nodemon/TS-Node, easy debug with VSCode and testing with Mocha and Chai.

 To start using it: